real estate dispute arbitration in Pasadena, California 91124

 Timeline and Hearings: Over four days in late August 2023, the arbitrator held hearings via video conference.
 Both sides submitted expert reports — a structural engineer supporting Emily’s claims, and a neutral consultant hired by Marcus’s team downplaying the severity.
 Witness testimony included contractors who assessed the property and Emily herself.

 The Outcome: After carefully weighing the evidence, in early September 2023, Sandra Liu issued a final award.
-She ruled in favor of Emily Carter, finding that Marcus failed to fully disclose the extent of the foundation problems in a timely manner.
+She ruled in favor of the claimant, finding that Marcus failed to fully disclose the extent of the foundation problems in a timely manner.
 The ruling ordered Marcus to credit Emily $45,000 towards repairs, effectively reducing the purchase price to $1,205,000.
 The award also mandated that Marcus pay $5,000 of Emily’s arbitration fees, a modest but meaningful gesture.

 Aftermath: Though neither party was fully satisfied, both respected the arbitrator’s decision and avoided a costly court battle.
 Emily proceeded with the purchase and arranged repairs with a trusted Pasadena contractor.
 Marcus, while disappointed, was relieved to put the dispute behind him and refocus on new developments.